Pi-Tray/server/README.md

 this readme needs to be done properly, but this isnt in working order yet so come back later :)

+once the editor program gets up and running, its going to manage a bit of this for you, especially plugin-env

 ## Setup (make this better)

 1. Clone the repository: